These white papers offer new perspectives

 Reliability and Stability of CMAC Compared to LaSRC

-As a first order approximation, color balance and clarity can verify that atmospheric correction results are close to true surface reflectance.
-If so, the resulting image will be clear with natural appearing colors.
+As a first-order approximation, color balance and clarity can verify that atmospheric correction results are close to true surface reflectance.
+If so, the resulting image will be clear of haze and present natural appearing colors.
 Such comparisons between CMAC and LaSRC have repeatedly shown wide differences that would hypothetically result from systematic divergence of surface reflectance estimates.
-An example of results for atmospherically corrected Landsat 8 data is the region near Lake Newell, Alberta, Canada.
-The disparity between the color balance of the CMAC and LaSRC corrections indicated that their output was significantly different.
+This was investigated for atmospherically corrected Landsat 8 data in the region near Lake Newell, Alberta, Canada.
+The disparity between the color balance of the CMAC and LaSRC corrections was determined to result from changes in statistical properties for targets known to remain consistent through the period of study.
 Although the CMAC version looks appropriate, the question was asked, which is correct?
 This question was examined using reflectance distributions between high and low spectral diversity AOIs.

 Mapping Atmospheric Effect Grayscales with Scene Statistics